 One common method used by officers to determine your BAC is to ask you to submit to a breath test.
 Although you do have the option to refuse these tests, it is considered a breach of the terms of your license in which it is implied that you will consent to participate in such tests.
 As such, refusing can result in license suspension.
 It may also be mentioned in a court of law as consciousness of guilt.

 However, even if you take and pass one of these tests, it does not necessarily mean that you are in the clear.
-As this article on breath tests explains, in some states you could be charged even if your BAC is between 0.05 and 0.07 percent if there is other evidence to suggest that your driving might be impaired.
+In some states you could be charged even if your BAC is between 0.05 and 0.07 percent if there is other evidence to suggest that your driving might be impaired.